 2) Operative Experience Report

-- Residents in Canadian programs: Complete and submit the ABS operative experience report via the ABS website.
-See note above about requirement for TA, SCC and nonoperative trauma cases.
+Residents in Canadian programs: Complete and submit the ABS operative experience report via the online form.
+See note above about requirement for SCC, nonoperative trauma and TA cases.

-3) Signature Form - signed by you and your program director and mailed to the ABS office
+3) Signature Form - signed electronically by you

-- Note: To avoid the late fee, the signature form must contain all required, original signatures (applicant and program director) and arrive by the application deadline.
+- Note: To avoid the late fee, the signature form must be submitted by 4:30 p.m.
+ET on the deadline date.

 4) Nonrefundable Application Fee - paid by credit card via the ABS website

-- Submit your credit card payment (Visa, Mastercard, American Express, Discover) where indicated; a completed application form must be submitted first.
-A separate exam fee will also be required once your application is approved.
+- Submit the credit card payment (Visa, Mastercard, American Express, Discover) where indicated; a completed application form must be submitted first.
+A separate exam fee will also be required once the application is approved.

-5) Documentation of ACLS, ATLS and FLS - mailed to the ABS office
+5) Documentation of ACLS, ATLS, FLS and FES - submitted via the ABS website

-- Copies of certificates showing that certification in each of these programs was successfully achieved (NOT the CME certificate, but the certification itself).
-For ATLS, a history report is not acceptable documentation.
+- Upload PDF versions of certificates showing that certification in each of these programs was successfully achieved.
 Applicants do not need to be currently certified in these programs.

 Other Required Documentation

-- Residents who trained in multiple programs: Documentation of satisfactory completion for years in prior programs must be submitted, e.g., copies of certificates of residency year completion or letters from former program directors.
+- Residents who trained in multiple programs: Documentation of satisfactory completion for years in prior programs must be uploaded via the ABS portal (e.g., copies of certificates of residency year completion or letters from former program directors).

-- International medical graduates: If you are required to have an ECFMG certificate, a photocopy of it must be submitted.
+- International medical graduates: If the applicant is required to have an ECFMG certificate, a PDF of it must be uploaded to the ABS portal.
 The certificate must be valid indefinitely.
 For Canadian residents, the certificate must be valid through the date of application.